Our tips for getting the best exchange rate on travel money, whether it's dollars, euros or another currency.

 Using a credit card to pay for car hire or expensive souvenirs has the added benefit of protection under the Consumer Credit Act.

-Plus, if you're making a large purchase abroad, a 0% purchases card could help to spread the cost - just check the fees and charges for foreign use to make sure it's cost effective and aim to repay before the interest-free period ends.
+Plus, if you're making a large purchase abroad, a 0% purchase card could help to spread the cost - just check the fees and charges for foreign use to make sure it's cost effective and aim to repay before the interest-free period ends.

 In some cases this could mean you'll get better value with this method than taking cash to a bureau de change.